top of page

 Does water-fasting require discipline?

-Of course.
-But temporary discipline results in permanent results.
+Of course!
+But temporary discipline leads to permanent results.

 Fasting is more like math than history.
-You can't study it.
-You have to do it.
+You can't just study it; you have to do it.
 The more you practice, the better you get.
 You learn from your own mistakes.
-And when you master it...
-It's yours.
+And when you master it... it's yours!

 Autophagy — Your Body’s Cellular “Deep Clean” (And Why It Matters in Fasting)